ibm-cloud-docs/EventStreams/monitoring.md

 The enhanced {{site.data.keyword.messagehub}} metrics consist of two groups; `topic` and `consumers`.
 You can opt in to either one or both.
 The metrics available are described in the [topic](#metrics-topic) and [consumers](#metrics-consumers) tables.

-Enabling enhanced metrics introduces more global gauge metric and therefore increases the costs.
+Enabling enhanced metrics introduces more global gauge metrics and therefore increases the costs.

 Before you can start to use enhanced {{site.data.keyword.messagehub}} metrics, you must first enable them by completing the following step: